Chinese bodyguard entrepreneur sees big profits from protection

 "Apart from the security in my company, they are also responsible for the safety of my family," Zhang said.
 "Society is not stable nowadays."

-Chen expects Tianjiao's annual revenues to hit 100 million yuan within the next five years.
+Chen expects Tianjiao's annual revenues to hit 100 million yuan ($16.5 million) within the next five years.